 The Group's businesses are generally not seasonal in nature, although they experience some decline in sales in the fourth fiscal quarter due to European holiday plant shutdowns.
-Backlog orders for the Group believed to be firm as of September 30, 1995 were approximately \$169 million, compared to firm backlog orders as of September 30, 1994, of approximately \$108 million.
-All of the 1995 backlog orders are expected to be filled during fiscal year 1996.
+Backlog orders for the Group believed to be firm as of September 30, 1996 were approximately \$103.1 million, compared to firm backlog orders as of September 30, 1995, of approximately \$104.8 million.
+All of the 1996 backlog orders are expected to be filled during fiscal year 1997.

-Six major tire and rubber companies operating worldwide, one special blacks customer operating in Europe and the United States, and one fumed silica customer operating in Europe and the United States represent a material portion of the Group's total net sales and operating revenues; the loss of one or more of these customers might materially adversely affect the Group.
+Six major tire and rubber companies operating worldwide, several special blacks customers operating in Europe and the United States, and one fumed silica customer operating in Europe and the United States represent a material portion of the Group's total net sales and operating revenues; the loss of one or more of these customers might materially adversely affect the Group.
 The Cab-O-Sil Division's largest customer, Dow Corning Corp., filed for protection against its creditors under the bankruptcy laws in 1995.
-That filing is not expected to have a material adverse affect on the Cab-O-Sil Division.
+That filing is not expected to have a material adverse effect on the Cab-O-Sil Division.

 The Company's specialty chemicals and materials are used in many end-uses associated with the automotive industry such as tires, extruded profiles, hoses, molded goods, capacitors and paints.
 The Company's financial results are affected by the cyclical nature of the automotive industry, although a large portion of the market is for replacement tires and other parts which are less subject to automobile industry cycles.
-During fiscal year 1995, the Company entered into long-term carbon black supply contracts with certain of its North American tire customers.
+The Company has long-term carbon black supply contracts with certain of its North American tire customers.
 These contracts are designed to provide such customers with a secure supply of carbon black and reduce the volatility in the Company's carbon black volumes and margins caused, in part, by automobile industry cycles.

 Competition exists on the basis of price, service, quality, product performance and technical innovation in the businesses of this Group.
-Competitive conditions in the European market for carbon black were also affected by sales of carbon black produced in Russia, Hungary and Croatia.
+Competitive conditions in the European market for carbon black are also affected by sales of carbon black produced in Croatia, Egypt, Hungary and Russia.
 Competitive conditions also result in the need to carry an inventory of raw materials and finished goods in order to meet the customers' needs for prompt delivery of products.
 Competition in quality, service, product performance and technical innovation is particularly significant for the fumed silica, industrial rubber blacks, special blacks and tantalum businesses.
 Competition affecting the businesses of the non-carbon black parts of the Group comes from different firms for each product group.